 In Hot topics in cancer research, consists of a selection of current topics at the forefront of biomedical research presented by experts in each field.
-Topics include cancer immunotherapy, biomarkers in cancer, vaccines and nanomedicine.
+Topics vary each year and usually include cancer immunotherapy, biomarkers in cancer, vaccines and nanomedicine.
 The course consists of overview lectures, scientific workshops, and demonstrations in the lab.
 Students will gain insights into some of the hottest and rapidly evolving research topics in the field as well as experience in critical discussion of emerging scientific questions.